DChristianson/vcs-lisp/README.md

 There are some unused bits in these schemes (very wasteful...)
 - We reserve the 6th bit of a cell reference to perform operations on off-heap zeropage data as if it were on heap.
 - We manipulate the 0th bit of a cell reference to perform operations that reference the car of a cell as if it were the cdr (and vice versa).
-- The 6th bit of symbol references is completely unused at this time.
+- The 6th bit of a symbol reference is completely unused at this time.

 ### Off-Heap Registers